FrostDigital/flink-framework/website/docs/Building blocks/building-block-intro.md

 - Repos - handle database interaction
 - Plugin - extends functionality

-It is (of course) completely okay to add any additional components if the app requires it.However these above components are the ones that Flink will look for when wiring the app together.
+It is completely fine to add any additional components if the app requires it.
+However these above components are the ones that means something to Flink.